trovares/desktop/doc/ODBC_README.md

 - Read the error messages returned by upload.
 They will usually indicate the general issue.
 - Ensure that the file permissions for `odbc.ini`, `odbcinst.ini`, and the driver files allow them to be read by the Docker container.
 - Check that the driver paths in `odbcinst.ini` accurately reflect their mounted location in the Docker container.
-- Make sure you are using the libraries for Debian 11 and the system architecture.
+- Make sure the driver files are for Debian 11 and the host system's architecture.
 - Review the Docker container logs for any ODBC-related errors:

 ```bash